jeanduong0929/Documentations/react/react.md

 ### useEffect

-useEffect hook runs at the start of a component lifecycle.
-It can be triggered multiple time via state dependency
+The useEffect hook runs at the start of a component lifecycle.
+It can be triggered multiple times via state dependency.

 #### Not Dependent On State